-Some of the best home ellipticals perform like health club fitness machines.
+Some of the finest home ellipticals perform like health club fitness machines.
 Very cheap ellipticals on the other hand are poor imitations.
 Here are some performance essentials to know when shopping.

 Upper Body Training: Most but not all home ellipticals have moving arm bars.
 The best elliptical handlebars are angled to comfortably fit people of different sizes.
-On the best home ellipticals the coordination between the upper body and lower body training feels especially natural, whereas on cheap alternatives the movements might feel awkward.
+On the top home ellipticals the coordination between the upper body and lower body training feels especially natural, whereas on cheap cross trainers the movements might feel awkward.

-At the cheap end of the price spectrum, the best home ellipticals have rather simple electronics.
+At the low end of the price spectrum, the highest quality home ellipticals have rather simple electronics.
 Most resources are put into essential components for durability.
-But when you spend an average or higher budget on an elliptical, you can expect great features along with long-lasting high performance.
-Here are some factors contributing to elliptical durability.
+But when you spend an average or higher amount on an elliptical, you can expect great features along with long-lasting high performance.
+Here are some factors that help make an elliptical durable.

 Metal vs. Plastic: Durable ellipticals have metal parts instead of breakable plastic.
 The metal also contributes to the higher weights of better machines, which makes them more stable during exercise.

 Sealed Bearings: One problem with cheap ellipticals is that their rollers need frequent maintenance (oiling) to keep running smoothly.
 Durable ellipticals have sealed bearings that are self-lubricating for low maintenance ownership and better machine longevity.

 Rear Drive Design: Rear drive ellipticals are generally associated with the fewest maintenance needs.
 Still, durable ellipticals with center drives and front drives are easy to find.
 An advantage of center drive and front drive ellipticals is that they're more compact.

 Maximum User Weight: Maximum user weight is a great clue about elliptical durability.
 The better quality home elliptical trainers have user weight capacities of at least 300 pounds.